martaregolo/Shiny_App_Covid-19/README.md

 ## First Tab

-The first tab allows the user to visualise the evolution of each parameter for zones (Italy, Nord, Center, South and Islands).
+The first tab allows the user to visualise the evolution of each parameter by zones (Italy, Nord, Center, South and Islands).

 ![Test](https://github.com/martaregolo/Shiny_App_Covid-19/blob/master/overall.PNG)